Code-Institute-Submissions/UCFD_project/README.md

 - Page content to be split into two columns alternating with text and picture.

-- Footnote section will contain liks to Facebook and Instagram.
+- Footnote section to contain links to Facebook and Instagram.

 - The same layout will basically be used across the pages for consistency.

-- Portfolio page will not have a hero image, intead there will be individual image with caption arranged in squares to resemble polaroid photos.
+- Portfolio page will not have a hero image, instead there will be individual image with caption arranged in squares to resemble polaroid photos.

-- Contact page will show a form for submitting enquiry with company address and contact details at the bottom.
+- Contact page to show a form for submitting enquiry with company address and contact details at the bottom.

-My friend is happy with the end result and feels it is an improvement to her current website and manages to achieve the goals set out.
+My friend is happy with the end result and feels it is an improvement to her current website which manages to achieve the goals set out.

 ## Features